-Next, you'll employ an awesome audio clip alignment feature that uses the range selection to target a destination for the incoming clip.
-Also, to simplify this editing process, let's edit the new clip to the A1 track, so you can move it down to overlap the original clip in the A2 track.
+Next, to simplify this editing process, let's edit the new clip to the A1 track, so you can move it down to overlap the original clip in the A2 track.
+For this exercise, you can use either the Range Selection tool or the Edit Selection tool to perform this editing maneuver.
+If you are using DaVinci Resolve 16.2 or higher, use the Edit Selection tool.

-- 2 In the Timeline, press R to enable Range Selection mode.
-Select the A1 track. - 3 Scrub the playhead to the end of the phrase, "You died," and mark an out point at the end of the word, "died," at the yellow marker's position. - 4 Select the A1 track header. - 5 Drag the marked clip from the Media Pool preview player to the A1 track, but don't release the mouse button.
+- 2 In the timeline, click the Edit Selection Mode button, if necessary. - 3 Scrub the playhead to the end of the phrase, "You died," and and click an edit selection point to use as a guide. - 4 Select the A1 track, if necessary.
+Notice that the edit selection point moves up to the selected track.
+Turn off Snapping (magnet icon) so you can freely align the new clip in the timeline. - 5 Drag the marked clip from the Media Pool preview player to the A1 track, but don't release the mouse button.